Victorgf00/nn4cast/README.md

     'region_predictor': 'Pacific',
     'p_value': 0.1,

-    # Outputs path: define where to save all the plots and datasets
+    # Outputs path: define where to save all the plots and datasets, replace this with the actual paths to the files on your system.
-    'outputs_path': '/home/victor/Desktop/prueba_nn4cast/Prueba_slp/Outputs_ND_sst_SO_Pac/'}
+    'outputs_path': '/path/to/the/directory/Outputs_ND_sst_SO_Pac/'}

 Dictionary_saver(hyperparameters) #this is to save the dictionary, it will ask to overwrite if there is another with the same name in the directory